hodovani/hodovani.github.io/notes/DRAFT-tensorflowjs-reinforement-learning-with-cart-pole-simulation.md

 - check this video https://www.youtube.com/watch?v=o98qlvrcqiU
 - an examle witn karpathy RL library and cartpole env https://glitch.com/edit/#!/root-honored-ambert?path=script.js%3A2276%3A30
 - try Neuroevolution https://www.youtube.com/watch?v=U9wiMM3BqLU
+- Q Learning https://youtu.be/yMk_XtIEzH8?t=424 is it about tables of all possible rewards for state transitions.
+Sounds like a finite state machine with value for transition.